Course Applications and Availability at UKCBC for UK/EU Students

 2. The students are required to take an assessment test as an initial process.

-3. Valid ID proof (passport/nationality identity card/full UK driving license) and a recent passport size photograph is mandatory to appear for the test.
+3. Valid ID proof (passport/nationality identity card/full UK driving license) and a recent passport-sized photograph is mandatory to take for the test.

 4. Students who pass the test will be called in for a detailed interview.